On Quasi-inversions: bi-Lipschitz and quasiconformal constants for quasi-inversions

-{\bf Acknowledgement.} This paper was written during the visit of the first author to the University of Turku in the framework of programme JoinEU-SEE III, ERASMUS MUNDUS.
+{\bf Acknowledgement.} We are grateful to the anonymous referee for very constructive comments that have improved this paper.
+This paper was written during the visit of the first author to the University of Turku in the framework of programme JoinEU-SEE III, ERASMUS MUNDUS.
 The authors are indebted to Prof. T. Sugawa for bringing the papers \cite{fkz} and \cite{su} to our attention.
 The research of the second and the third authors was supported by the Academy of Finland, Project 2600066611.